miguellopezpatricio/AboutMe/README.md

 # </> AboutMe
-Una pequeña reseña... under construction
+Always under construction

 - 👋 Hi, I’m @miguellopezpatricio and I'm a fullstack developer
 - 👀 I’m interested in music, movies, literature and, of course, programming
-- 🌱 I’m currently learning Spring and React
+- 🌱 Currently I’m learning Spring and React
-- 💞️ I’m looking to collaborate on new and exciting projects
+- 💞️ I would like to collaborate on new and exciting projects
-- 📫 How to reach me: ml.patri@gmail.com and @MLPatri
+- 📫 How to contact me: ml.patri@gmail.com and @MLPatri

 <!---
 miguellopezpatricio/miguellopezpatricio is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.